Elvis-codeur/Instrumentum_sanae_doctrinae_CLI/docs/source/command_line_documentation.md

 ### Description

 This command download the general information of the works of a author, topic, etc.
-This method download works of
+This method download general information of
 - For the audio format
     - speakers
     - topics